Gulshan-nagar/Order-Management/README.md

-# A food ordering web application with separate user and admin panels.
+# A Order mangement web application with separate user and admin panels.
 Built with React, Node.js, MongoDB, and Tailwind CSS.

 ✅ Features
 🔒 User Authentication (Login/Register)